 - Top and bottom coding.
 Outlier values that are above or below certain values are coded appropriately.
-For example, the HIPAA Privacy Rules calls for ages over 89 to be "aggregated into a single category of age 90 or older" [132, § 164.514 (b)]. - Micro aggregation.
-Individual microdata are combined into small groups that preserve some data analysis capability while providing for some disclosure protection [110]. - Generalize categories with small counts.
+For example, the Safe Harbor method under the HIPAA Privacy Rule calls for ages over 89 to be "aggregated into a single category of age 90 or older" [162, § 164.514 (b)(2)]. - Micro aggregation.
+Individual microdata are combined into small groups that preserve data analysis capabilities while providing for some disclosure protection. - Generalize categories with small counts.
 When preparing contingency tables, several categories with small values may be combined.
-For example, rather than reporting that there is one person with blue eyes, two people with green eyes, and one person with hazel eyes, it may be reported that there are four people with blue, green, or hazel eyes. - Data suppression.
-Cells in contingency tables with counts lower than a predefined threshold can be suppressed to prevent the identification of attribute combinations with small numbers [141]. - Blanking and imputing.
-Specific values that are highly identifying can be removed and replaced with imputed values.

-- Attribute or record swapping.
+For example, rather than reporting that there are two people with blue eyes, one person with green eyes, and one person with hazel eyes, it may be reported that there are four people with blue, green, or hazel eyes. - Data suppression.
+Cells in contingency tables with counts lower than a predefined threshold can be suppressed to prevent the identification of attribute combinations with small numbers [171]. - Blanking and imputing.
+Specific values that are highly identifying can be removed and replaced with imputed values. - Attribute or record swapping.
 Attributes or data values are swapped within a set of similar records.
-For example, data that represent families in two similar towns within a county might be swapped with each other.
-"Swapping has the additional quality of removing any 100-percent assurance that a given record belongs to a given household" [130, p.31] while preserving the accuracy of regional statistics, such as sums and averages.
+For example, data that represent families in two similar towns within a county might be swapped.
+"Swapping has the additional quality of removing any 100-percent assurance that a given record belongs to a given household" [160, p.
+31] while preserving the accuracy of regional statistics, such as sums and averages.
 In this case, the average number of children per family in the county would be unaffected by data swapping.
-However, swapping may damage or destroy important relationships within the data and introduce systematic biases, depending on how the swapping candidates are selected. - Noise infusion.
-Also called "partially synthetic data," this approach adds small random values to attributes.
+However, swapping may damage or destroy important relationships within the data and introduce systematic biases, depending on how the swapping candidates are selected, so it must be performed carefully to avoid these issues. - Noise addition.
+Also called "noise infusion," and "noise injection" (and occasionally "partially synthetic data"), this approach adds small random values to attributes.

 For example, instead of reporting that a person is 84 years old, the person may be reported as being 79 years old.
-Noise infusion increases variance in reported statistics and leads to attenuation bias in estimated regression coefficients and correlations among attributes [36, 7].
-When combined with a requirement for non-negative reporting of attributes, such as age or population, noise infusion also introduces systematic bias since more values are increased in value than decreased.
+Noise addition increases variance in reported statistics and leads to regression dilution, also known as attenuation bias, in estimated regression coefficients and decreased correlations among attributes [47, 8].
+When combined with a requirement for the non-negative reporting of attributes, such as age or population, noise addition may also introduce systematic bias since more values are increased in value than decreased.